-Before I went to drama school in my late-20’s, to train to be an actor, I worked as a journalist, and I still freelance for the BBC.
-So since these About Me pages are desperately painful to write, I thought maybe I’d interview myself.
+Before I went to drama school in my late-20’s, I worked as a journalist, and I still freelance for the BBC, I also sometimes play a reporter on TV (as in THE BLACKLIST.)
+So since these Bio pages are desperately painful to write, I thought maybe I’d interview myself.
 Meta!

 Tara: Thanks for sitting down with me Tara.

 Tara: First up, I wanted to ask you about this photo.

 That’s me on THE BLACKLIST, in the role of “BBC Reporter.”
 Quite a stretch!

 Tara: I see.
 So where would you like to start?
 Birth is the usual place.

 Tara: Ok.
 I was born in Pennsylvania.
 Scranton, to be exact.
 Yes, that is where the US version of The Office is set.
 So, I was born in the Slough Trading Estate of America.